scripting/feedlandInstall/docs/setupses.md

    - Otherwise, manually add the three CNAME records SES provides to your DNS configuration.

-* Check SPF record

-- In your domain's DNS, ensure there is a TXT record authorizing SES to send mail: `v=spf1 include:amazonses.com ~all`
+* Check SPF record.
+In your domain's DNS, ensure there is a TXT record authorizing SES to send mail: `v=spf1 include:amazonses.com ~all`

-* Wait for verification

-- SES will automatically detect the DNS changes and mark your domain as verified.
+* Wait for verification.
+SES will automatically detect the DNS changes and mark your domain as verified.

-* After completing these steps

-- You can send mail using any address at your verified domain (e.g. `no-reply@yourdomain.com`) and mail will pass SPF and DKIM checks for improved deliverability.
+* After completing these steps.
+You can send mail using any address at your verified domain (e.g. `no-reply@yourdomain.com`) and mail will pass SPF and DKIM checks for improved deliverability.

 Note from Dave, 7/11/25